MetaluNet/Fraise-toolchain/README.md

 # Fraise-bins
-pre-compiled binaries for Fraise toolchain
+pre-compiled binaries for the Fraise toolchain

+All files in bin/ are tracked with git-lfs.
+This repo is used by the Fraise toolchain packager.